-Gwendolyn Elliott is Seattlemag.com’s digital editor.
+Gwendolyn Elliott is Seattle magazine's senior editor.
 With a passion for music and a liberal arts degree, she started her career in journalism as a music blogger in the early aughts.
-From news and reviews to feature stories and profiles, Gwen has interviewed everyone from Joan Baez, Shirley Manson and Mavis Staples to Wayne Coyne, Philip Glass and Thurston Moore.
-She is the former music editor of Seattle Weekly, the former content manager of ARTISTdirect and has contributed to various blogs, journals, magazines and newspapers.
+She is the former music editor of Seattle Weekly, the former content manager of ARTISTdirect and has contributed to various blogs, journals, magazines and newspapers over the years.

 Gwen and her husband Toby live in White Center with their beloved pets and ever-expanding vinyl collection.
-She misses things like album liner notes and paper concert tickets, and occasionally tweets about such things at @ellidruff.
+She misses things like album liner notes and paper concert tickets, loves animals and vegetarian cooking and occasionally tweets about such things at @ellidruff.